dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 __TODO__: Forget not the disclaimer that this is not an official build order, but just the commitment of my build experience.
 Also insist on the difference with the standard build: hot-swapping, elite-c socketing, custom 3D printing and engraving.
+Also, might be worth mentioning that this build is based on Shield v2, which requires a different install, as well as he proper firmware to be used.

 - As it was the first time building such a keyboard, it might be safer to start with the *Scylla* sides that is relatively simpler, owing to the lack of trackball.